 Advantages of the construction lien.

 - Let us first briefly consider the nature of a construction lien.
 First, of course, a contractor may fairly easily register it against the customer’s house.
-To this end, all he needs is to complete and file the necessary paperwork.
+To this end, all he needs to do is complete and file the necessary paperwork.
 He needs no preliminary court order.

-- Of course, that makes the construction lien attractive.
+- Of course, that makes the construction lien a more attractive option.
 It does not require going through small claims or other court procedures to obtain it.

 - However, this may be the only advantage of this legal instrument for small contractors.
-We mean money claims which do not exceed the monetary jurisdiction of the Small Claims Court ($35,000).
+We refer to money claims that do not exceed the monetary jurisdiction of the Small Claims Court ($50,000).

 Lien Preservation